Here’s the opening of Penn State’s policy on academic freedom (HR 64):

 Research must be “in harmony with” “official research policies.”
 Not unofficial stuff, like the material posted at Penn State’s sponsored projects office web site, full of silliness and misrepresentation.
 Official stuff.
 Official research policies.
 We might ask whether an IP policy is an official research policy, especially when it has been removed from a “research” series of policies and given its own, distinct identification system.
 “In harmony,” too is not “shall comply with,” though the two phrases share some sense.
-The expectation, however, is that of “running parallel with” rather than “submitting to administrative requirements.”
+The expectation, however, is that of “running parallel with” or “not disruptive of” rather than “submitting to administrative requirements.”

-We might ask whether an “official research policy” is compliant with academic freedom that declares that all research results that might be sold for profit (“potential commercial value”) are owned and controlled by the university, and that any effort by the inventor to resist such ownership or to influence for personal reasons any subsequent IP management by the university is a personal conflict of interest.
+We might ask whether an “official research policy” is compliant with academic freedom if it declares that all research results that might be sold for profit (“potential commercial value”) are owned and controlled by the university, and that any effort by the inventor to resist such ownership or to influence for personal reasons any subsequent IP management by the university is a personal conflict of interest.
 We might answer that the academic freedom policy clearly takes precedence, and an assurance that faculty are free to publish means that no other university policy can take away that freedom merely because something to be published might have value as a patent monopoly.

 The second part is somewhat easy–if the university contracts with sponsors, then faculty must follow the terms of those contracts.
 Nothing there, however, gives university administrators the right to impose restrictions on faculty and then contract with a sponsor to lock in those restrictions.
 Things go the other way–a sponsor requires provisions, and a faculty investigator accepts those provisions, and a university administrator has no reason to object to those provisions, and so a contract is drawn up.
 Of course, in a corrupt or inept university, things don’t work this way, but we ought to be allowed to aspire to competence and integrity, no?